 Dr. Johnson will also demonstrate and perform appropriate stretches and exercises for you.
 Not everyone can perform some of the more popular piriformis stretches, because they require a high amount of flexibility.
 Dr. Johnson will tailor your rehabilitation to your abilities and desires.
 He will also monitor your activity level during your treatment.

-Additional therapies that may help reduce your pain include cold laser therapy, ultrasound therapy, electric stimulation therapy, and muscle relaxants.
-Be sure to ask Dr. Johnson about these alternatives when scheduling a consultation.
+Additional therapies that may help reduce your pain include ultrasound therapy, electric stimulation therapy, and muscle relaxants.
+Be sure to ask Dr. Johnson about these alternatives when scheduling a consultation at Johnson Family Chiropractic of Peoria.

 - prolonged sitting